 This section outlines which administrative organization oversees CROA regulation and addresses specific complaints about consumers.
 The Federal Trade Commission (FTC) is the agency you go to if a company violates CROA, commits fraud, or infringes on your right to reputable, legitimate credit repair.

-In addition, if states have specific laws which further regulate credit repair companies operating in that state, or they believe state residents are facing violations of CROA, then the AG or Chief Law Enforcement Officer of the State can bring a suit on consumers’ behalf.
+In addition, if states have specific laws that further regulate credit repair companies operating in that state, or they believe state residents are facing violations of CROA, then the AG or Chief Law Enforcement Officer of the State can bring a suit on consumers’ behalf.
 Suits can’t be brought by a state if the FTC is already investigating that organization.

 As with most suits, there is a defined statute of limitations on how long you (or a state) has to file a suit if you believe your rights were violated.
 You must file within five years of the date the violation occurred.